Stereotypes of South Asians: China

 Due to China's economic rivalry with India, a large number of Chinese people view India negatively, with several stereotypes of Indians commonplace in Chinese culture.

 In 2012, Krish Raghav, an Indian journalist, stated that within China, the notion of India and Indian-ness is largely built on rumour and stereotype.
-Raghav reported that for China's online community, "India" is a combined construct of the character Rajesh Koothrappali from the sitcom Big Bang Theory, the comedian Russell Peters, images of overcrowded Indian trains with people hanging off the sides, and dead bodies floating down the river Ganges.
+Raghav reported that for China's online community, "India" is a combined construct of the character Rajesh Koothrappali from the sitcom The Big Bang Theory, the comedian Russell Peters, images of overcrowded Indian trains with people hanging off the sides, and dead bodies floating down the river Ganges.
 These stereotypes are frequently evoked with the descriptor, "disgusting".
 The smell of curry is often used as a derogatory epithet.
 Within the Chinese state media, there is China's official line, parroted in newspapers and TV news media, of India as a "rival"; India's woeful infrastructure is emphasised and connected to defects of democracy.
 Historical documentaries on China Central Television frequently depict Indians as "soldiers of the British".

 By recognizing that cultural views can differ greatly throughout regions in China, as they do in India.
 Still, there are some features that surpass national borders.
 China's official views India as a rival, stressing historical conflicts over Tibet and border issues as well as flaws in democracy-related structures.
-Chinese internet users' opinions of India are influenced by a limited range of visuals, such as photographs of media figures, viral pictures of crowded trains and unpleasant Ganges scenery, and movies like "Slumdog Millionaire".
+Chinese internet users' opinions of India are influenced by a limited range of visuals, such as photographs of media figures, viral pictures of crowded trains and unpleasant Ganges scenery, and movies like Slumdog Millionaire.
 These portrayals frequently serve to continue negative stereotypes and interactions, being used as a demeaning descriptor.

 However, many Chinese citizens view Indian Hindus with positive attributes too due to historic connections through Buddhism and ancient cultural contact.
 A commonly held view is that India is rich in culture but under-developed.